Image Super-Resolution using Efficient Striped Window Transformer

+Following previous works \cite{LBNet, ESRT, IMDN, FDIWN, RFDN}, we conduct ablation studies using the following settings if not specified: the DF2K \cite{DIV2K} dataset selected as the training and validation set, and five benchmark datasets, namely, Set5 \cite{Set5}, Set14 \cite{Set14}, BSD100 \cite{BSD100}, Urban100 \cite{Urban100}, and Manga109 \cite{Manga109}, as the test set.
+The number $n$ of ETBs in ESWT is set to $3$, and the number $m$ of ETLs in each ETB is set to $6$.
+The striped window mechanism using an $(24,6)$ striped window.
+We train models by minimizing the L1 loss using the Adam optimizer \cite{Adam} with $\beta_{1}=0.9$ and $\beta_{2}=0.999$ for a total of $100K$ iterations.
+The initial learning rate is set to $5 \times 10^{-4}$ and it is decreased to $5 \times 10^{-6}$ using the cosine annealing scheduler \cite{Cosine}.
+The training batch size is $64$ and the training patch size is $72 \times 72$.
+Random rotation and random horizontal flip are used as data enhancement.

-\paragraph{Datasets and Evaluation Metrics} Following previous works, the DF2K dataset \cite{DIV2K} was selected as the training and validation set, and five benchmark datasets, Set5 \cite{Set5}, Set14 \cite{Set14}, BSD100 \cite{BSD100}, Urban100 \cite{Urban100}, and Manga109 \cite{Manga109}, were selected as the test set.
-To evaluate the quality of the SR images, the PSNR and SSIM calculated on the Y channel of the YCbCr space were used.
-For a more comprehensive evaluation, four metrics were used to measure model complexity. ``Params'' denotes the total learnable parameter number. ``Memory'' represents the maximum GPU memory consumption. ``Latency'' is the average inference time per image on a dataset. ``FLOPs'' is the abbreviation for floating point operations and is measured using an image of size $3 \times 256 \times 256$ at $\times 4$ image SR.
+For evaluation of the quality of the SR images, the PSNR and SSIM calculated on the Y channel of the YCbCr space are used.
+For a more comprehensive evaluation, four metrics are used to measure model complexity, ``\#Params'' the total number of learnable parameter, ``\#Memory'' the maximum GPU memory consumption, ``\#Latency'' the average inference time per image on a dataset, ``\#FLOPs'' the abbreviation for floating point operations.
+To ensure a fair comparison, we report all ``\#FLOPs'' using a $3 \times 256 \times 256$ image for $\times 4$ image SR.